Nabanita315/Face-Intelligence-Tasks/TECHNICAL_SUMMARY.md

 ## Overview

-The "Face-Intelligence-Tasks" repository provides solutions for two advanced computer vision challenges using the FACECOM dataset:
+The "Face-Intelligence-Tasks" repository offers solutions for two advanced computer vision tasks using the FACECOM dataset:

-- **Task A: Gender Classification** — Binary classification of facial images as male or female.
+- **Task A: Gender Classification** — A binary classification for a facial image to be either a male, or a female.
-- **Task B: Face Recognition with Distorted Images** — Multi-class classification to match distorted or altered face images to their correct identities.
+- **Task B:  Face Recognition with Image Distortion — Multi-class classification to recognize distorted or edited images of faces to genuine faces.

 ---